hk-sondhi/Portfolio/autonomous-mobile-robotics-occupancy-grids/README.md

 4. Visualize the occupancy grid or review logs for robot behavior.

 ## Notes
-- The project is structured for educational use (e.g., university robotics coursework).
+- The project is structured for educational use (university robotics coursework).
 - The robot’s behavior can be extended by modifying controller logic or grid update algorithms.
 - Sensor input handling can be adapted for real-world sensors or simulators.